margaretmf/margaretmf.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 ## Short Biography, **La Biografía** ##
 I am **Margaret Furr**, and a graduate of the University of Virginia.
-My dream job is a **Design Researcher** or **Art Historian** role, and I would love to learn more about the circular economy and financial principles.
+My dream job is a **Design Researcher** role, and I would love to learn more about workplace architecture, the circular economy, and financial principles.

 **Me llamo Margarita, y estoy una graduada de la Universidad de Virginia.
-Mi sueño de trabajo es un rol como una investigadora de diseña, y quiero...**
+Mi sueño de trabajo es un rol como una investigadora de diseña, y quiero aprender mas sobre los edificios de oficinas, la economía circular, los principios financieros.**

 The values that Thomas Jefferson and other founders shared in the Declaration of Independence and the active pursuit of Life, Liberty, and Happiness inspire me.